NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 };
 ```

-The following are the specifications for the methods in class OpenRelTable.
+The following are the specifications for the methods in `class OpenRelTable`.

 ### OpenRelTable :: OpenRelTable (Constructor)
 #### Description
-Initializes the meta information of each entry of the Open Relation Table to initial empty conditions.
-It also loads the entries of the Relation Catalog relation and Attribute Catalog relation to the Relation Cache Table and Attribute Cache Table.
-This function should be called at the beginning of the session.
+Initializes the meta information of each entry of the *Open Relation* Table to initial empty conditions.
+It also loads the entries of the *Relation Catalog* relation and *Attribute Catalog* relation to the *Relation Cache* Table and *Attribute Cache* Table.
+The first two entries corresponding to `RELCAT_RELID` and `ATTRCAT_RELID` in the all the three tables are reserved for *Relation Catalog* relation and *Attribute Catalog* relation, respectively.

-:::info note
+:::caution Implementation Note
-* The object of the OpenRelTable class must be declared after the objects of the Physical Layer and the Buffer Layer to ensure that the main memory is properly set up before the constructor initializes cache memory.
+* The object of the `OpenRelTable` class must be declared **after** the objects of the Physical Layer and the Buffer Layer to ensure that the main memory is properly set up before the constructor initializes cache memory.
-* The first two entries corresponding to RELCAT_RELID and ATTRCAT_RELID in the all the three tables are reserved for Relation Catalog relation and Attribute Catalog relation, respectively.
+* This function should be called at the **beginning** of the session.
 :::
 #### Arguments
 Nil